apio-sys/cf7-simple-honeypot/README.md

 [submit "Send"]
 ```

-- Complete the rest of the options (a generally good working set of values is enabled by default).
+- Complete the rest of the options which you can find in Admin > Contact > Honeypot.
+A generally good working set of values is enabled by default there.

 ## What tests are used?